Erin Dietrich’s ‘April The Giraffe’ Spoof Goes Viral, Watch Her Not Give Birth

 “I’m gonna need updates on this one now too.
 Who will have their baby first???”

-Well so far, Melissa, it appears that neither of them have given birth.
+Well so far, Melissa, it appears that neither of them has given birth.
 Erin’s personal Facebook page doesn’t yet mention a new bouncing baby, although it’s entirely within the realm of possibility that she’s had the baby and just hasn’t posted about it.

 In the comments section on Erin’s video, several users seem to be having a good time with her spoof.